 Since its very beginning, the Québec Official Publisher has taken the necessary steps for the concepts of accessibility and integrity to be achieved in all its actions.
 Whether it concerns page layout, printing, distribution, subscription management or customer service, everything is aimed at serving the public and the public’s fundamental right to accessible and authentic government information.

 To achieve this, advances in technology must be fully utilized.
 As in numerous fields, advances in computer and information technology made it possible for the Québec Official Publisher to revolutionize its tools and work process, as well as the way it disseminates official information.
 Now, anyone can easily consult the Civil Code of Québec from LégisQuébec on the screen of a mobile device, in HTML, PDF or EPUB format.
 Here are a few other milestones:

-The Québec Official Publisher now carries out its activities under the Act respecting the Centre de services partagés du Québec (CQLR, chapter C-8.1.1), and more particularly under the name “Les Publications du Québec”, as the gouvernement du Québec’s publishing house.
+The Québec Official Publisher now carries out its activities under the Act respecting the Ministère de l’Emploi et de la Solidarité sociale and the Commission des partenaires du marché du travail (CQLR, chapter M-15.001), and more particularly under the name “Les Publications du Québec”, as the gouvernement du Québec’s publishing house.

-Under section 41 of the Act, the Official Publisher “publishes or commissions the publishing of
+Under this Act, the Official Publisher “publishes or commissions the publishing of

 (1) the statutes of Québec;

 (2) an official journal, known as the Gazette officielle du Québec; and

 (3) the documents, notices and announcements that the Government, the Office of the National Assembly or an Act require the Official Publisher to publish.”